Dynamic Heterogeneous Distribution Regression Panel Models, with an Application to Labor Income Processes: Implementation Algorithms

-\begin{algo}[Confidence Band for Projections of Coefficients] \begin{description} \item[Step 0] Pick the confidence level $p$, number of bootstrap repetitions $B$, region $\mathcal{Y}$ and a component of the linear projection.
-This amounts to selecting a vector $\veta$ such that $\veta'\vecc(\vtheta(y))$ over $y \in \mathcal{Y}$ is the function of interest. \item[Step 1] For any $y \in \mathcal{Y}$, obtain the debiased DR coefficient estimates
+\item[Step 0] Pick the confidence level $p$, number of bootstrap repetitions $B$, region $\mathcal{Y}$ and a component of the linear projection.
+This amounts to selecting a vector $\veta$ such that $\eta'\vecc(\vtheta(y))$ over $y \in \mathcal{Y}$ is the function of interest. \item[Step 1] For $y \in \mathcal{Y}$, obtain the debiased DR coefficient estimates

 using \eqref{eq:bcdr}, and the estimates of the linear projection, $\widehat\vtheta(y)$, using \eqref{eq:lp}.